-Backup your QuartzDesk web application database.
+Backup your QuartzDesk Web Application database.
 We recommend performing a full database backup.

-Backup the contents of the QuartzDesk web application work directory.
+Backup the contents of the QuartzDesk Web Application work directory.

-Make sure you still have the WAR file of the existing QuartzDesk web application.
+Make sure you still have the WAR file of the existing QuartzDesk Web Application version.

-Store the backup files in a safe place so that you can restore the original QuartzDesk web application version if the need arises.
+Store the backup files in a safe place so that you can restore the original QuartzDesk Web Application version if the need arises.